DOT Physicals for CDL & Non-CDL Drivers

 FMCSA DOT Certified Medical Examiner

 Our DOT certified doctor is listed on the Federal Motor Carrier Safety Association (FMCSA) National Registry of Certified Medical Examiners (CME).
-Our DOT physical examiner understands how important it is that you pass your physicals.
-Our certified medical examiner also knows how to improve your lifestyle so you can maintain and protect your livelihood.
-He will be glad to discuss these options with you during your physical exam.
+Our physical examiner understands how important it is that you pass your physicals.
+He also knows how to improve your lifestyle so you can maintain and protect your livelihood.

 Federal law requires drivers of commercial motor vehicles to receive regular physical examinations in order to operate commercial motor vehicles.
-This exam ensures that there are no health issues that could affect the driver’s ability to drive a commercial vehicle safely.
-During your DOT Physical, you will go through the three easy steps.
+This medical exam ensures that there are no health issues that could affect the driver’s ability to drive a commercial vehicle safely.

-You will fill out a brief one-page medical history detailing past illnesses and your overall health.
+You will fill out a brief one-page medical history portion detailing past illnesses and your overall health.
 We have DOT physical form for you at our clinic.
+Or you may download the Medical Examination Report form (MCSA-5895) from the official FMCSA website.

 After you provide your medical history, our examiner will review the information you provided.
 He will go over any medical conditions you may have and perform the exam.
 The exam may include:

-Note: You will NOT be tested for drugs or alcohol during a routine physical.
+Note: You will NOT be tested for drugs or alcohol during a routine DOT physical exam.

 Once your medical history and exam are complete, the clinic will fill out all the necessary paperwork to process the exam results.
 After you successfully pass the physical and completion of paperwork, you’ll get your DOT Medical Examiner’s Certificate to keep with you at all times when you’re driving.